 The UCLA School of Law Animal Law and Policy Small Grants Program (“Program”) is pleased to announce that the application submission period is open now and closes at midnight on December 16, 2019.
 Please forward this email to researchers or academic research departments you think may have interest in this opportunity.
 This Program is designed to support legal and non-legal empirical scholarship to advance animal law and policy reform.
 To learn more about the Program, including previously funded projects, please use this link: https://law.ucla.edu/centers/social-policy/animal-law-grants-program/about/

 Applications are welcome from any field as long as the potential application of the research to animal law and policy reform is clear.
-We have a particular interest in fields such as psychology, including moral psychology, sociology, philosophy, economics, and other social sciences.
-In addition, this year we are especially interested in empirical research applicable to legal reform focused on animals used in experimentation, animals harmed through pest control or “nuisance wildlife management” activities, and dogs at risk of being classified as “dangerous.”
+We have a particular interest in fields such as behavioral economics, psychology, including moral psychology, sociology, philosophy, economics, and other social sciences.
+We value both qualitative and quantitative research, and priority is given to proposals with well-crafted research methodologies.
+In addition, we are especially interested in empirical research applicable to legal reform focused on animals currently underrepresented in legal animal advocacy, such as animals used in experimentation, animals harmed through pest control or “nuisance wildlife management” activities, and dogs at risk of being classified as “dangerous.”
 Please be aware that we do not fund any type of research on live animals, and we cannot provide funding to scholars based at institutions outside the United States.
-We are open to collaborative projects with non-U.S.-based scholars, so long as the principal investigator is based at a U.S. institution of higher education throughout the funding period.
-Applications must be received by December 1, 2018, via email or mail, for the 2018 application cycle.
-To learn more about the Program, including previously funded projects, please use this link: http://law.ucla.edu/centers/social-policy/animal-law-grants-program/about/
+We are open to considering collaborative projects with non-U.S.-based scholars, so long as the principal investigator is based at a U.S. institution of higher education throughout the funding period.
+Supervising professors of graduate student applicants must agree to serve as co-principal investigators.
+Please email any questions to Dr. Taimie Bryant at firstname.lastname@example.org and copy email@example.com on the email.